What qualifications do you need to become a teacher?

 AGCAS

 There are several different training routes available which provide QTS, with the opportunity to train in different settings.
-Many of them offer the chance to gain a postgraduate certificate of education (PGCE).
+Many of them offer the chance to gain a postgraduate certificate in education (PGCE).
 To attain QTS you will also need to satisfy a range of criteria, outlined below.

 What are the entry requirements for a career in teaching?